-You might have figured it out by now that there is no option in the Edge browser to view saved passwords even though the browser ships with a basic password manager.
+You might have figured out by now that there is no option in the Edge browser to view saved passwords, even though the browser ships with a basic password manager.
 Although it’s possible to delete or edit saved passwords with ease, it’s not possible to view saved passwords (shows only asterisks instead of the actual password) right in the Edge browser purely because of security reasons.

 Luckily, you can view passwords saved in the Edge browser without the help of third-party utilities.
-Because passwords are saved in the Edge browser can be managed with the built-in Credential Manager, one can easily view passwords saved in the Edge browser by launching Credential Manager.
+Because passwords saved in the Edge browser can be managed with the built-in Credential Manager, one can easily view passwords saved in the Edge browser by launching Credential Manager.
 Using the Credential Manager, you can see as well as delete passwords saved in the Edge browser.

 Note that you will be asked to enter the account password (local user account or Microsoft account) in order to view saved passwords.
 To view passwords saved in the legacy Edge browser in Windows 10.

 Step 1: Type Credential Manager in the Start menu search or taskbar search box and press the Enter key.

 Alternatively, open Control Panel, click User Accounts, and then click Credential Manager.

 Step 2: Once Credential Manager is launched, click Web credentials to view all URLs for which passwords are saved in Edge as well as Internet Explorer browser.

 Step 3: Click on the URL for which you want to view the saved password.

 Step 4: By default, the Credentials Manager doesn’t show the password, as you can see in the picture below.

-Note that not all passwords entries in the Credential Manager are saved in Edge.
+Note that not all password entries in the Credential Manager are saved in Edge.
 Some of them might be from Internet Explorer!

-Step 5: To view the password, click Show link and then enter your account password when you’re asked to do so.
+Step 5: To view the password, click the Show link and then enter your account password when you’re asked to do so.

 How to recover or back up passwords saved in the Edge browser guide might also interest you.